Inclusive transportation empowers people with mobility limitations to live a life without boundaries.Â

 Determine your budget and consider the total cost of ownership, including financing, insurance, maintenance and repairs.
 It is essential to balance your budgetary constraints with the need for a reliable and well-equipped wheelchair lift bus.

-Choose a reputable manufacturer with a track record of producing quality vehicles.
-A reputable manufacturer ensures the reliability and durability of the bus, reducing the chances of unexpected issues and maximizing the vehicle’s lifespan.
+ElDorado, Champion and Diamond Coach are considered the best buses in the industry.
+These reputable manufacturers ensure the reliability and durability of the bus, reducing the chances of unexpected issues and maximizing the vehicle’s lifespan.

-What are the types of wheelchair lift buses?
+What are the types of commercial wheelchair lift buses?

-When considering a WLB, it’s essential to understand the two primary types available: standard floor buses with a wheelchair lift and low-floor buses with an entry ramp.
-Each offers distinct advantages and considerations to keep in mind.
+When considering a WLB, it is essential to understand the two primary types available: standard floor buses with a wheelchair lift and low-floor buses with an entry ramp.
+Keep in mind that each type offers distinct advantages and considerations.

 Standard Floor Buses with Wheelchair Lift